Houston Museum District

 Houston's Museum District is walkable and bikeable.
 Sidewalks are wide and well-maintained, and attractions and restaurants are situated near each other.

 The district is bordered roughly by Texas State Highway 288, Hermann Park, U.S. Route 59, and the Texas Medical Center.
-The Museum District Civic Association compared the area to Georgetown in Washington, D.C. and to the French Quarter of New Orleans.
+The Museum District Civic Association compared the area to Georgetown in Washington, D.C., and to the French Quarter of New Orleans.

 The Museum District is served by four stops on the METRORail, one specifically named for it and is easily accessible from I-69/US 59, State Highway 288 and Main Street, across from the main entrance to Rice University.

 The beginnings of the Museum District are found in 1977, when it became apparent that some action needed to be taken to provide easier access to the museums of the area.
 This call for community improvement evolved into the non-profit Montrose Project by the mid-1980s but changed into the Museum District Development Association of Houston (MDDAH) shortly thereafter.
 Based on the works of this organization, the Museum District was formally recognized by the City of Houston in 1989.
 The founding organization was dissolved in 1994, but the Museum District is now under the auspices of the Houston Museum District Association, founded in 1997.

 The Museum District attracts visitors, students and volunteers of all ages, backgrounds, and ethnicities to learn about and celebrate art, history, culture, and nature around the world.
-More information on the 20 institutions of Houston's Museum District may be found on their official website.
+More information on the 21 institutions of Houston's Museum District may be found on their official website.

-The Third Ward Redevelopment Council defines the Museum District as being part of the Third Ward.
-T. R. Witcher of the Houston Press wrote in 1995 that the district and nearby areas are "not the first places that come to mind when you say "Third Ward,"[...]".